Kontrol

-Kontrol are a Bulgarian punk band.
+Kontrol (in Bulgarian: Контрол) are a Bulgarian punk band.
 Initially active between 1988 and 2000, they achieved stardom in the early 1990s with their first two albums, Bumm (1991) and Lele kako (1993).
 In 1997, their lead singer Nikolai Yordanov left and the band's popularity declined, which led to their dissolution in 2000.
 They reformed in their original lineup in 2009 for a short Bulgarian tour, then reformed in 2014 with a new lead singer, Ivan Gatev.

 History

 The band was formed in 1988 and were one of the first official punk bands in the country.
 Their first recordings, "Tryabva vsichko da priemam" and "Nai-vazhnoto", were for the 1988 film "Pred praga" (At the Doorstep).
 Later that year, they released a demo tape called Stariyat dub.
 The tape contained 8 songs.

 In 1989, they were signed to Balkanton and released a split LP with Nova Generacia.
 The Kontrol side consisted of the first six songs from Stariyat dub.
 They then performed at the Svyat - chudni hora festival in Michurin.
 The first song they played, "Ima" (originally released on Stariyat dub) appeared on the official compilation in 1990.

 In 1990, they recorded 15 songs at the BNR Studio II.
 After the fall of communism, 14 of the tracks were released on the BUMM cassette in 1991.

 In 1992, they recorded their second album, Lele kako, released in 1993.
 They also released the 88-92 compilation.
 The A-side consisted of the Pred praga tracks, an unreleased track called "Bulgaria" and the six songs from the BG Rock I split.
 The B-side consisted of songs from BUMM and Lele kako.
 That year, BUMM was also reissued on cassette by Lazarov Records with the Pred praga songs and an unreleased version of Ne umirahme ot shtastie.

 The band released their third album, LyubOFF, in 1994.
-In 1996, they released a concert album called Punku nema'a umre.
+In 1996, they released a concert album called Punku nema'a umre (Punk's not gonna die).

 In 1998, founder Nikolai Yordanov left the band and was replaced by Petar Stanoev.
-With Stanoev, they released their fourth and final album, Pazete si decata in 1999.
+With Stanoev, they released their fourth and final album, Pazete si decata (Save Your Children) in 1999.
 The band broke up a year later.

 In 2004, the compilation Te t'va e was released, containing 22 songs from the Nikolai Yordanov period.
 In 2001, they recorded a song called "Urok po tanci".

 In 2009, they embarked on a short tour of Bulgaria with Revyu and Hipodil.

 In 2014, the band reformed with new singer Ivan Gatev.
 Their new album 9 was released in April 2017.